Using user notifications

 Note: Do not use generic names for channels, providers and formatters because they risk colliding with other names.
 Prefix the names with something unique.

 - NotificationMessage.
-The default message type; handles the message at the next scheduled job or (from version 10.3) immediately depending on registered options for the channel.
+The default message type; handles the message at the next scheduled job or immediately depending on registered options for the channel.

 - ScheduledNotificationMessage.
 Handles the message at the next scheduled job that occurs after the provided time.